UCSD-ECEMAE-148/winter-2025-final-project-team-10/README.md

 ### Nice to Have
 * Use ["MapViz"](https://swri-robotics.github.io/mapviz/) to visualize the realtime location of the robot, and click on the map to publish coordinate for the robot to follow.
- - Could use MapViz to publish coordinate but the map is not showing
+  - Could use MapViz to publish and read coordinate but the map is not showing
 <hr>

 ## Accomplishments